carlospatinos/CanSat2017/README.md

 # CanSat2017
-A sample project to learn
+A sample project to learn.